 Blackwood River, which runs through Augusta, offers a range of aquatic sports which include waterskiing, fishing, and boating.

-The Augusta visitor centre at 75 Blackwood Ave is open daily except for Christmas Day.
+The Augusta visitor center at 75 Blackwood Ave is open daily except for Christmas Day.

 08 of 08

-Some 417 kilometres from Perth via the inland Albany Highway, the port city of Albany lies at the northern edge of Princess Royal Harbour in King George Sound.
+Some 417 kilometers (259 miles) from Perth via the inland Albany Highway, the port city of Albany lies at the northern edge of Princess Royal Harbour in King George Sound.

 Historically, Albany was the last Australian city seen by the soldiers who were to be known as the Anzacs as they left for Europe in 1914 during World War I. The Albany Anzac Peace Park is dedicated to the Anzacs of that war.